I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 - High season prices kick in

-It’s always best to dress in layers on safaris, starting off with warm jackets, scarfs, hats and gloves, gradually peeling them off in layers as the sun rises and warms up the landscape.
+It’s always best to dress in layers on safaris, with warm jackets, scarfs, hats and gloves that you can gradually peel as the sun rises and warms up the landscape.

-On the coast however, the weather is more stable with temperatures reaching 30° C at times rarely dropping below 20° C. This is really great beach weather as the water is still fairly warm and the seas clear and balmy, perfect for all beach and water activities.
+On the coast, the weather is more stable with temperatures reaching 30° C at times and rarely dropping below 20° C. This is really great beach weather as the water is still fairly warm and the seas clear and balmy, perfect for all beach and water activities.

 Tanzania location | Daytime temperatures | Nighttime temperatures |